Scalar embedding of temporal network trajectories: Results

 \subsubsection{Sociopatterns}

 We have further explored the scalar embedding of empirical temporal networks obtained from the Sociopatterns project\footnote{\url{www.sociopatterns.org}}.
-In Fig.\ref{fig:primary} we show the results applied to a primary school temporal network trajectory.
+In Fig.~\ref{fig:primary} we show the results applied to a primary school temporal network trajectory.
 This network trajectory has $T=1300$ snapshots (based on the aggregation window, roughly equivalent to 8.5 hours), where each snapshot has $N=243$ nodes which correspond to students in a primary school, and links model proximity-based interaction \cite{stehle2011high}.
 This is a subset of the original temporal network, {and we selected} only one day of {data} to remove any source of daily periodicity.
 Our results show that the interaction activity strongly fluctuates throughout the day ({Fig.~\ref{fig:primary}(}A{)}) and that the network trajectory displays memory, with a characteristic timescale of about 47 minutes, as found with the network autocorrelation function ({Fig.~\ref{fig:primary}(}C{)}).
 This characteristic timescale is similar to the typical duration of a lecture.
-The scalar embedding based on the PCA-embedding strategy ({Fig.~\ref{fig:primary}(}D{)}) almost perfectly retrieves the dynamics (explained variance of the first principal component is over $92\%$), and its autocorrelation function also displays decaying memory with the same characteristic timescale of 47 minutes ({Fig.~\ref{fig:primary}(}E{)}).
-Now, since the number of links strongly fluctuates over time --tracking different levels of activity in the system--, we wonder whether the network dynamics is primarily influenced by such effective one-dimensional degree of freedom.
-To remove such variability --and thus make the task of retrieving dynamics from the scalar embedding substantially more challenging--, we now pollute each snapshot with different amounts of noise (i.e. adding links at random), such that the number of active links across snapshots is {the same for all the snapshots}, see ({Fig.~\ref{fig:primary}(}F{)}).
-This is akin to superpos{ing} a {\it non-constant} amount of extrinsic noise. {Interestingly, the memory structure detected by the network autocorrelation --as well its the characteristic timescale-- is conserved after this drastic contamination ({Fig.~\ref{fig:primary}(}H{)}).
-This means that the memory pattern cannot be attributed to the link density fluctuations.
-As for the scalar embedding, the explained variance of the first principal component decreases but remains substantial (over $17\%$ in a system of 1300 principal components).
+The scalar embedding based on the PCA-embedding strategy almost perfectly retrieves the dynamics (explained variance of the first principal component is over $92\%$), and its autocorrelation function also displays decaying memory with the same characteristic timescale of 47 minutes ({Fig.~\ref{fig:primary}(}D{)}). {We have further performed the link contamination procedure to remove the effect of a varying number of links, see ({Fig.~\ref{fig:primary}(}E{)}).
+We find that the memory structure detected by the network autocorrelation --as well its the characteristic timescale-- is conserved after this drastic contamination ({Fig.~\ref{fig:primary}(}G{)}).
+This result implies that the memory pattern that we observed cannot be attributed to the periodic fluctuations in the link density.} As for the scalar embedding, the explained variance of the first principal component decreases but remains substantial (over $17\%$ in a system of 1300 principal components).
 The autocorrelation function still displays decaying memory, although the characteristic timescale is larger.